AbuseIO/SCART-docs/docs/details/custom_webforms.md

 ![img_4.png](../images/img_4.png)

 Each SCART environment has his own specific import email address.
-Please ask you SCART system admin to get this email address.
-Also note that your sender email address has to be on the whitelist in SCART so the import emails will be handled (this is for security reasons).
+Please ask your SCART system admin to get this email address.
+Also note that your sender email address has to be on the whitelist in SCARt so the import emails will be handled (this is for security reasons).

 ## Direct to police - LEA contacts